bits-his/nibbes-frontend/DESIGN_SYSTEM_AUDIT_REPORT.md

 ## Executive Summary

-The Nibbles Kitchen Order Management System is a comprehensive food ordering platform built with React, TypeScript, and Tailwind CSS.
+The Nibbles Order Management System is a comprehensive food ordering platform built with React, TypeScript, and Tailwind CSS.
 The application serves three distinct user roles: customers, kitchen staff, and administrators, each with tailored interfaces and functionality.
 The system features real-time order tracking, payment integration, and role-based access control.

 **Key Features:**
 - Customer menu browsing and ordering